Marker Logo

 When it was a sharecropper's house, the front room was both a living room and a bedroom, while the back room was the kitchen, though it too had a bed in it.
 The addition became the teacher's bedroom.
 Nails for hanging a quilt can still be found in the ceiling of the front room.
 Nails in the walls covered by empty thread-spools were used for hanging clothes.

-Beside the house there was originally a swept yard with a vegetable patch.
+a swept yard with a vegetable patch.
 Of the sharecropper's outbuildings only the well house remains and this has been rebuilt.

-from another location to save it from destruction.
+The log corncrib beside the Teacher's House was moved into the farmstead from another location to save it from destruction.
 It is not historically associated with the surrounding buildings.
 (Marker Number 13.)

 Location.
 34° 3.782′ N, 83° 35.343′ W. Marker is in Jefferson, Georgia, in Jackson County.
-Marker can be reached from Etheridge Road just south of Johnson Mill Road, on the right when traveling south.
+It can be reached from Etheridge Road just south of Johnson Mill Road, on the right when traveling south.
 Marker is mounted at eye-level on the front/north side of the Teacher's House, just to the left of the entrance.
 Touch for map.
 Marker is at or near this postal address: 2355 Etheridge Road, Jefferson GA 30549, United States of America.
 Touch for directions.

-Heritage Farm, National Register of Historic Places #92000814.
+Regarding Teacher's House.
+Contributing property, Shields-Ethridge Heritage Farm, National Register of Historic Places #92000814.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Shields-Ethridge Heritage Farm

-Photographed By Cosmos Mariner, October 8, 2021
+Photographed by Cosmos Mariner, October 8, 2021

 3. Teacher's House (north/front elevation)